 The justification for treating industrial point sources and area emissions separately is because peaks in high percentile modelled contributions from point sources may not coincide with peaks in high percentile background concentrations - a problem that is more pronounced in emissions from large industrial point sources because the meteorological conditions that give rise to high concentrations from tall stacks can be very different from those that produce high concentrations from emissions at low level.
-Figure 5.8 and Figure 5.9 provide an intermediate quality check at selected rural and urban background sites which form part of the national network.

-Figure 5.9 - Comparison plot for 2021 99.18 percentile of 24-hour mean SO2 concentrations make a more significant contribution to observed high percentile concentrations in Northern Ireland than in the rest of the United Kingdom.
+An alternative method was used to derive the high percentile concentrations in Northern Ireland.
+This was required because area sources, predominately emissions from domestic solid and liquid fuel use, make a more significant contribution to observed high percentile concentrations in Northern Ireland than in the rest of the United Kingdom.
 Additionally, the smaller number of point sources in Northern Ireland means that these sources make a much smaller contribution to the observed high percentile concentrations.